flowsynx/plugin-csv/src/README.md

 ## License

-Copyright FlowSynx.
+© FlowSynx.
 All rights reserved.